whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/github/github-cheatsheet.md

 ### Branch

-#### Compare all Branches to Another Branch
+#### Compare All Branches to Another Branch

 If you go to the repo's [Branches](https://github.com/tiimgreen/github-cheat-sheet/branches) page, next to the Commits button:

     https://github.com/{user}/{repo}/branches

-... you would see a list of all branches which are not merged into the main branch.
+… you would see a list of all branches which are not merged into the main branch.

 From here you can access the compare page or delete a branch with a click of a button.